gajananan/integrity-shield-testscenario/02_install-scenarios/01_VERIFICATION_KEY_SETUP.md

  Complete the following three steps.

  [OC-HUB]

- 1. Connect via oc to an ACM hub cluster
+ 1. Connect via `OC` to an ACM Hub cluster

     [Command]
     ```